ecmwf/IonBeam/docs/messaging-interface.rst

      - Dataset-level metadata (subset of IngestionMetadata)
    * - ``dataset_location``
      - String
-     - Object storage URI where the dataset file is stored
+     - Object storage URI for the dataset
    * - ``start_time``
      - ISO 8601 DateTime
      - Start of the dataset temporal window (UTC)